vinayjain05/os/README.md

-##Highest Response Ratio next with quant time
+# Highest Response Ratio next with quant time
+This repository contains code for the implentation of this scheduling algorithm.